-The Group's operations are mainly in the region of Southeast Asia, Australasia (comprising mainly Australia, Marshall Islands and Papua New Guinea), Middle East, Europe and North America.
-In presenting information on geographical segments, segment revenue is based on the delivery order address of customers.
+The Group's operations are mainly in the region of Southeast Asia, Australasia (comprising mainly Australia, Marshall Islands and Papua New Guinea), Middle East and Europe.
+In presenting information on geographical segments, segment revenue is based on the delivery order address of the customers.
 Segment assets which are based on the geographical location of the assets, are all in Singapore.